 80 Fort Adams Drive, Newport, RI, 02840

 Held every July at Fort Adams State Park, the Newport Folk Festival brings together all the folk lovin’ people!
-Even if you’re not a massive fan of folk music though, the atmosphere is incredible and it’s definitely something you need to write down in your calendar.
-Whilst 2020 didn’t go to plan, you can now sign up for alerts on their website to be the first to know about 2021 details!
+Even if you’re not a massive fan of folk music though, the atmosphere is incredible and it’s definitely a very cool Rhode Island event to attend at least once.

 100 South Street, Providence, RI, 02903

-Rainy day and stuck for something to do?
+Looking for things to do with kids on a rainy day in Rhode Island?
 Head to the Providence Children’s Museum for a family day with a mixture of interactive and hands on exhibits.
 Providing a twist on educational learning to make it engaging and enjoyable, this is a great place to explore for a fun understanding of science, arts and history!

 Hop aboard the Watch Hill ‘Flying Horse’ Carousel